Matin3230/Smart-Home-Surveilance-System-Using-AI/README.md

 iii.
 Install all dependecies (libraries)

 iv.
-Run File index.py is to create the dataset and train the model at the same time.
+Run File face_taker.py  to create the dataset.

 v.
+Then Run File face_train.py to train the model.

-Model data is trained and to validate the person is from home or not run file multithreading.py
+vi.
+Model data is trained and to validate the person is from home or not run file face_recognizer.py